CRIMINAL LAW I - 2022/3

 Module code: LAW1029

-This module is intended to introduce students to the study of English Criminal Law as an academic discipline, to identify the general principles of the common law and of statutory interpretation that will prepare them for the study of particular criminal offences, and to familiarise students with the elements of several English homicide offences.
+This module introduces students to the study of English Criminal Law as an academic discipline, to identify the general principles of the common law and of statutory interpretation that will prepare them for the study of specific criminal offences, to familiarise students with the elements of several homicide offences and defences and to enable students to acquire skills in solving legal problems and critically evaluating contemporary criminal law.

 School of Law